TsiupiakPavlo/Real-Estate/README.md

 Developed by ThreeMind

-A simple, reponsive  website.
+A simple, responsive  website.
 Built with:

 - Python
 - Django